-† Mr. Charles Cotesworth Pinckney.
+Mr. Charles Cotesworth Pinckney.

-+ Debates in South Carolina, 1788, printed by A. E. Miller, Charleston, 1831, p.
+Debates in South Carolina, 1788, printed by A. E. Miller, Charleston, 1831, p.
 43, 44.-Mr. Adams, in his Oration on the 4th of July 1831, which is valuable for its views of constitutional principles, insists upon the same doctrine at considerable length.
-Though it has been published since the original preparation of these lectures, J gladly avail myself of an opportunity to use his authority in corroboration of the same views.
-"The anion of the colonies had preceded this declaration, [of independence,] and even the commencement of the war.
-The declaration was joint, that the united colonies were free and independent states, but not that any one of them was a free and independent states, but not that any one of them van a free and of right ought to be, free and independent states.
-To this compact union was as vital, as freedom or independence."-"The declaration of independence was a social compact, by which the whole people covenanted with each citizen, and each citizen with the whole people, that the united colonies were, and of right ought to be, free and independent states.
-To this compact union was as vital, as freedom or independence."-"The declaration of independence annoanced the severance of the thirteen united colonies from the rest of the British empire, and the existence of their people from that day forth as an independent nation.
-The people of all the colonies, speaking by their representatives, constituted themselves one moral person before the face of their felow men."-"The declaration of independence was not a declaration of liberty merely acquired, nor was it a form of government.
-The people of the colonies of a monarchy.
-The king of Great Britain was their common sovereign." possessed any.
+Though it has been published since the original preparation of these lectures, I gladly avail myself of an opportunity to use his authority in corroboration of the same views.
+"The union of the colonies had preceded this declaration, [of independence,] and even the commencement of the war.
+The declaration was joint, that the united colonies were free and independent state, separate from the rest."-"The declaration of independenc was a social compact, by which the whole people covenanted with each citizen, and each citizen with the whole people, that the united colonies were, and of right ought to be, free and independent states.
+To this compact union was as vital, as freedom or independence."-"The declaration of independence announced the severance of the thirteen united colonies from the rest of the British empire, and the existence of their people from that day forth as an independent nation.
+The people of all the colonies, speaking by their representatives, constituted themselves one moral person before the face of their fellow men."-"The declaration of independence was not a declaration of liberty merely acquired, nor was it a form of government.
+The people of the colonies were already free, and their forms of government were various.
+They were all colonies of a monarchy.
+The king of Great Britain was their common sovereign."

+possessed any.
 It would be sufficient to demonstrate that the popular branch of the state legislatures were in part at least represented in congress, as political bodies, and that